CONTACT : COMMENTS AND QUESTIONS

 To get true plate current feedback, the screen current must be subtracted from the cathode current and this used as the feedback.

-This requires eight large electrolytic bypass capacitors, so a compromise was made to use only two.
+This amplifier would require eight large electrolytic bypass capacitors, so a compromise was made to use only two.

 The four screens on either side were tied together.